 - Finishing polish

-For larger cracks and pits, it may also be necessary to purchase fiberglass mesh.
-This added layer of support reinforces the putty, making it stronger and less likely to dimple.
-As a general rule of thumb, use mesh for any crack wider than a quarter-inch or an open hole that is too large to fill in with the resin mixture alone.
+For larger cracks and pits, it may also be necessary to purchase fiberglass mesh to reinforce the putty and make it less likely to dimple.
+As a rule, use mesh for any crack wider than a quarter-inch or an open hole that is too large to fill in with the resin mixture alone.
 More extensive problems caused by improper installation and support may require drilling shallow holes in the tub, filling those holes with two-component foam, and adding fiberglass patches before using a refinishing kit.

 Filling a small hole or crack in fiberglass is a simple process, but you should set aside a whole day to allow time for the mixture to harden between steps.
 For this reason, this is a good job to begin in the morning and complete throughout the day between other home improvement projects.
 Repairs are similar for acrylic tubs, but we’ll cover the differences between the two processes below.

-- Prepare the area by cleaning the area surrounding the hole or crack.
+- Prepare the Area – Before getting started, clean the area with household cleaner and a sponge.
 Use rubbing alcohol, acetone, or a similar solvent capable of removing oils, soap scum, and glass fibers.

 - Repair the Crack, Chip or Hole – Immediately spread the mixture into the crack or hole, or on top of the fiberglass mesh.
 Take care to work it in thoroughly to get it into all crevices and prevent dimpling.
-Don’t be afraid to pile the mixture atop the hole in an effort to fill it in completely; you will be sanding it later.
+Don’t be afraid to pile the mixture atop the hole to fill it in completely; you will be sanding it later.

-If you’re repairing the fiberglass pan of a shower stall, the method you use to complete a patch is no different than in a larger tub.
-However, because most of the surface of the shower pan is horizontal and flat, it is possible to repair and reinforce larger holes and pits with scrap plywood in addition to epoxy, but only if you have access to the back or bottom of the pan.
+If you’re repairing the floor of a fiberglass stall, the method you use to complete a patch is no different than in a larger tub.
+However, because most of the surface of the base is horizontal and flat, it is possible to fix and reinforce larger holes and pits with scrap plywood in addition to epoxy, but only if you have access to the back or bottom of the pan.
 Some quick steps are: